Creamy Pork Chops

 Pre-step

-Get a sauté pan and whisk.
+Get a sauté pan or skillet, and whisk.

 Step one